 It's our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
 In these circumstances we'll make the best possible arrangements maintaining the integrity of your trip.

 DETAILED ITINERARY

-Days 1: Fly to Beijing
+Day 1: Arrive Beijing

 Meals: D